scrapinghub/spidermon/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "`Type: Bug`_" is
+Anything tagged with `Type: Bug`_ is
 open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "`Type: Enhancement`_" is open to whoever wants to implement it.
+Anything tagged with `Type: Enhancement`_ is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~